Hegl1/SE_2021_g4t3/raspberry/README.md

 Run it: ```sudo bash buildScript.sh```

-If you decide, for whatever reason, to build it with tests and javadoc, by replacing in the script the line  ```mvn clean package -Dmaven.test.skip=true -Dmaven.javadoc.skip=true``` with ```mvn clean package```, you need to make sure that:
+If you decide, for whatever reason, to build it with tests and javadoc, you need to make sure that:
 - the central backend is up and running
 - the file `timeGuessBackendUrl.txt` in the folder `bleclient` contains the **correct URL of the backend**

 Those steps are also **essential** steps before running the execution script.

+Then locate the file `buildScriptWithTests.sh` in the `raspberry` folder.

+Run it: ```sudo bash buildScriptWithTests.sh```

 ## Execution